Code duello: Southern U.S. code of honor

 Southern duels persisted through the 1840s even after dueling in the United States was outlawed.
 Commonly held on sand bars in rivers where jurisdiction was unclear, they were rarely prosecuted.
 States such as South Carolina, Tennessee, Texas, Louisiana and others had their own dueling customs and traditions.
 Most duels occurred between adult members of the upper classes, but teenage duels and those in the middle-classes also existed.
 Duels offered the promise of esteem and status, and they also served as a form of scapegoating for unresolved personal problems.

 Western U.S. code duello

 The stereotypical quick draw duel seen in many Western films were, in part, from the traditional code duello of the South brought by Southern emigrants.
 Duels in the Old West were fought for personal honor, though the quick-draw duels of popular legend were in actuality rare.
-Typical Western duels were a crude form of Southern code duello; they were highly formalized means of solving disputes between gentlemen, with swords or guns, that had their origins in European chivalry.
+Typical Western duels were a crude form of Southern code duello; they were formalized means of solving disputes between gentlemen, with swords or guns, that had their origins in European chivalry.
 The first known quick-draw duel was conducted by a Southern man named Davis Tutt against Wild Bill Hickok on July 21, 1865.
 Other more formal duels, like those typical in Europe, were also fought, like the Anderson–McCluskie duel.